HaarigerHarald/vscode-vhdl-formatter/README.md

-# VSCode VHDL Formatter
+# VSCode VHDL Formatter++

-Fork of [vscode-vhdl-formatter](https://github.com/Vinrobot/vscode-vhdl-formatter) by vinrobot with more config options and updated dependencies, since the original project is no longer maintained.
+Fork of [VSCode VHDL Formatter](https://github.com/Vinrobot/vscode-vhdl-formatter) by Vinrobot with more config options and updated dependencies, since the original project is no longer maintained.

 ## Installation

-Open command palette F1 and select Extensions: Install Extension, then search for 'VHDL Formatter'.
+Open command palette F1 and select Extensions: Install Extension, then search for 'VHDL Formatter++'.

 ## Usage